Ten reasons why you shouldn’t let your persuasive employer change your mind when you resign:

 Handing in your resignation is a big deal and potentially a time of heightened emotion, clouded thinking and impaired decision making.

 Before you do so have a final think about why you got to this point and why you are accepting the other offer.
 Write this down: having it in black and white will be helpful if you come under pressure to reverse your decision.
 This is as near as you can get to an objective, measured decision so it’s important to keep this front of mind.

 Be fully prepared for push back when you resign: some employers have a policy of not counter offering or otherwise persuading people to remain.
 However, many others, aware they may be significantly inconvenienced or even commercially damaged by your departure, will not.

 Also remember that in many cases they have much more experience of dealing with resignations than you do of resigning so that presents them with a distinct advantage in managing the situation.

 Why does this matter?
 If they end up offering you a better job or more money, it’s surely a win all round?

-The double cross.
 The sad fact is that often employers renege on their counter-offers after they’ve had time to look around for a replacement: which may also be a cheaper resource if they’ve been forced to up your salary.

 It would be surprising if they DIDN’T try to persuade a great employee to stay: and they have much more experience of handling resignations that you do of resigning.
 They are old hands and know what buttons to press to change your mind.